-The Extended Measurement Report(#2041) subelement is defined in Optional Subelements.
+Insert the paragraphs after Table 9-126:

 The Extended Measurement Report(#2041) subelement contains supplementary results of measurements over multiple 2.16GHz channels using multiple Rx antennas.
 The format of the Extended Measurement Report data field depends on the values of the Channel Measurement Report Method subfield and the Antenna Measurement Report Method subfield.
 When both the Channel Measurement Report Method subfield and the Antenna Measurement Report Method subfield set to 0, the results of measurements over the first 2.16GHz channel using the first Rx antenna are carried in the Measurement for Time Blocks fields and the remaining results of measurements are carried in the Extended Measurement Report subelement.
-The Extended Measurement Report(#2041) subelement data field format when both the Channel Measurement Report Method subfield and the Antenna Measurement Report Method subfield set to 0 is shown in Figure 9-245b (Extended Measurement Report data field format when both the Channel Measurement Report Method subfield and the Antenna Measurement Report Method subfield set to 0).
+The Extended Measurement Report(#2041) subelement data field format when both the Channel Measurement Report Method subfield and the Antenna Measurement Report Method subfield set to 0 is shown in Figure 4 (Extended Measurement Report data field format when both the Channel Measurement Report Method subfield and the Antenna Measurement Report Method subfield set to 0).
 The Measurement Results for 1st Requested Channel field consists of N1 Measurement for Time Block subfields for each of NRX,1 Rx antennas excluding the first Rx antenna.
 The Measurement Results for j-th Requested Channel field (j=2,3,…,Nch) consists of Nj Measurement for Time Block subfields for each of NRX,j Rx antennas.